tbarbette/npf/README.md

 to get statistics out of results.

-## Writing testie files
+## Writing test scripts
-See [tests/README.md](tests/README.md) to read more about testies and learn about creating new ones.
-Testies describe the tests and parameters to re-run them in multiple configuration.
-Testie are the heart of NPF.
+See [tests/README.md](tests/README.md) to read more about test scripts and learn about creating new ones.
+Scripts describe the tests and parameters to re-run them in multiple configuration.
+Test scripts are the heart of NPF.

 ## Repository files
 See [repo/README.md](repo/README.md) to lear how to build repository definition files to let NPF know how to fetch and compile some software

 ## Cluster
-Testie files define multiple roles such as "client" or "server".
+Test scripts define multiple roles such as "client" or "server".
 Each role can be mapped to a given node to run a test across a cluster using the *--cluster ROLE=NODE [ROLE2=NODE2]* argument.

-NPF will run the testie scripts for each role on the mapped cluster.
+NPF will run the test scripts for each role on the mapped cluster.
 Giving the node address in the command line may be enough.
 However some tests require more information about each node that can be set using cluster files.
 More information about writing cluster files is given in [cluster/README.md](cluster/README.md)